 While I adore homemade polenta, the pre-made polenta that comes packaged in a tube is ideal for this recipe.
 It's compact and firm, different from the hot cereal consistency of the homemade variety, so you can cut it into slices that hold their shape.
 It's a perfect gluten free substitute for pasta.
 This dish is reminiscent of lasagna with many of the same similar flavors but uses polenta slices instead of lasagna noodles.

 The best part is it's so easy to make a big casserole that will serve the whole family with leftovers!
 All you have to do is simmer some mushrooms and sausage with the sauce, and then layer that with the polenta slices and a mixture of ricotta and Parmesan cheeses, an egg, and Italian seasoning.
-Then cover the top with shredded cheese and bake that bad boy.
+Then cover the top with shredded cheese and snack seasonings and bake that bad boy.
 Dinner is served.

 The thick slices of polenta serve as a sturdy base so that this casserole is easy to slice into pretty squares of cheesy goodness.
 The polenta absorbs all of the delicious flavors from the seasoned cheese mixture and that wonderful Uncle Steve's sauce and every bite will make your taste buds do a happy dance in your mouth.

 Add this one to your dinner rotation this week - you won't regret it.
 Enjoy!Print

 Save this recipe for later!
 Pin this casserole to your boards using this Pinterest-friendly image.
 Just hover your mouse over the photo and click the button that pops up.

 This post contains some sponsored content.
 Please see our About Us page for more information.